 Why use managed groups?

 Sharing or granting permission to groups, rather than individuals, is a way to streamline collaboration.
-It's easier and less error-prone to update a group than updating permissions for each individual resource when people join or leave a team.
-This helps make sure data, workspaces and other resources are shared with the right people.
+It's easier and less error-prone to update a group than it is to update permissions for each individual resource when people join or leave a team.
+This helps ensure that data, workspaces and other resources are shared with the right people.

-You can create groups and view all your groups (including your role) in the Group Management page.
+You can create groups, view the groups you belong to, and check your role in each group in the Group Management page.

 Manage specific groups